PUSH PULL LEGS ROUTINE

 It absolutely is.

-Beginner lifters, intermediate lifters, experienced lifters… it doesn’t matter!
+Beginner lifters, intermediate lifters, advanced lifters… it doesn’t matter!
 A PPL split can help everyone regardless of training experience and fitness level.

 There are a lot of major benefits to these effective workout routines with a big emphasis on flexibility in when and how you perform these workouts.